TyreqPW/DA_Portfolio/Project3/Project3Analysis.md

 ### Solution

+* Projected job_title column from the ds_salaries table
 * Used the  ```COUNT``` function to find the total number of employees for the job_title column
 * ```GROUP BY```  job_title column to find the total per job title
 * ```ORDER BY``` total alias in descending order